nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.9 Recommending recipes : `recommend` <a id="recommend-recipe"></a>
 Contributed by: Caitlin

-Shows a list of all recipes in the Recipe List that can be made with the ingredients in your Fridge.
+<br> Shows a list of all recipes in the Recipe List that can be made with the ingredients in your Fridge.

 <br>  The image below is what Wishful Shrinking looks like after you have gotten the recommended recipes.
 In
  this case, `recommend` returns the recipe `salad` with ingredients `lettuce`, `olive oil` and `tomato` since